KelsierLuthadel/security-notes/Network/scanning/scan-example.md

 Nmap done: 1 IP address (1 host up) scanned in 7.01 seconds
 ```

 The target is vulnerable to `ms17-101`, also known as Eternal Blue.
-To exploit this, I am going to user `metasploit`
+To exploit this, I am going to use `metasploit`

 ## Metasploit